Global dynamical structures from infinitesimal data: Discussion

-We demonstrated the efficacy of VERT for accurately identifying attracting sets in synthetic data from dynamical systems with both parallel (Fig. \ref{fig:hopfresults}) and sequential (Fig. \ref{fig:vdp_results}) hierarchies, and experimentally measured human running kinematics (Fig. \ref{fig:human}).
+We demonstrated the efficacy of VERT for accurately identifying attracting sets in synthetic data from dynamical systems with both parallel (Fig. \ref{fig:hopfresults}) and sequential (Fig. \ref{fig:vdp_results}) hierarchies, validated its ability to find posture submanifolds carrying previously discovered template dynamics from experimentally measured human running kinematics (Fig. \ref{fig:human}).
 Our results show that when subsystems with different characteristic time scales are simultaneously active, VERT estimates the distance to the attracting set of the locally dominant subsystem, affording sensitivity to and potentially inference of such parallel hierarchies.
 In systems with hybrid or jump-like behaviors, VERT detects the locally stable attracting sets on continuous subdomains of the global attracting set.
 In the human running data, which exhibits features of both parallel and sequential dynamical hierarchy, this sensitivity suggests inference of potential control modules during the stance phase of running.
 The sublevel sets of the distance estimator accurately predict the phases of stance where ground truth kinematic observables exhibit template behavior, e.g., SLIP-like leg length dynamics and vertical GRF profile.
 Mounting experimental evidence suggests sensitivity of muscle spindle primary afferents to the rate of change of loading force as a mechanism for reflexive stabilization of postural perturbations \cite{lin2019yank}.
-The VERT predictions of post-transient template phases of stance are characterized by linear or constant accelerations of the 'template' kinematic variables for the respective arm-torso and leg control modules, suggesting that the transient behavior may result from reflexive stabilization following impact.
-These observations support the possibility of using VERT to accurately predict muscle activation dynamics from motion capture data, a prospect with potential breakthrough applications for biomechanics, robotics, and simulation of human dynamics.
-VERT can further be used in experimental design to develop perturbation assays that untangle the roles of different postural control modules for stabilizing locomotion tasks.
+The VERT predictions of post-transient template phases of stance are characterized by linear or constant accelerations (i.e., zero yank) of the 'template' kinematic variables for the respective arm-torso and leg control modules.
+These observations support the possibility of using VERT to accurately predict reflexive muscle activation dynamics from motion capture data, a prospect with potential breakthrough applications for biomechanics, robotics, and simulation of human movement.
+The identification of distinct transient timescales further suggests that VERT can be used in experimental design to develop perturbation assays that untangle the roles of distributed postural control modules for stabilizing locomotion.
+The finite time Lyapunov exponent has served as the standard metric of dynamic stability in both human \cite{england2007influence} and animal \cite{ahamed2021capturing} locomotion.
+The fiberwise distance estimate afforded by VERT is fundamentally distinct from the information contained in the Lyapunov spectrum (see SI Sec.
+2 for further discussion).
+We expect that VERT will allow researchers to take the next step towards probing the specific mechanisms that give rise to the global stability of observed locomotion behaviors.